Omnistac/zedux/README.md

 })
 ```

 Zedux will merge the new shape into the existing hierarchy and recalculate the state of our store.
-We'll end up with our state looking something like:
+We'll end up with our state tree looking like so:

 ```javascript
 {